 Family travel is one of the biggest segments of the tourism industry.
-Before the coronavirus, family trips were expected to rise by nearly 25% to 376 million trips in 2022.
-While the pandemic may have stalled that momentum, families remain a key market during recovery, with many people around the globe looking forward to reuniting with their loved ones.
+Before Coronavirus, family trips were expected to rise by nearly 25% to 376 million trips in 2022.
+While the pandemic may have curtailed that momentum, families remain a key market during recovery, with many people around the globe looking forward to reuniting with their loved ones.

-To help you understand what families are thinking and planning as the world begins to open up, we spoke to popular bloggers, YouTubers, and family-trip organizers.
+To help you understand what families are thinking and planning as the world begins to open up, we spoke to popular bloggers, YouTubers and family-trip organisers.

 Eager to travel – but still concerned

 Bébé Voyage is a travel community powered by a blog, with many new parents joining after discovering their content online.
-Recently, talk in their community around post-coronavirus travel has been growing in intensity.
-“In the past two weeks, we've seen a flood of questions from people who are eager to start planning their summer vacations,” says Co-Founder Marianne Perez de Fransius.
-According to their latest community survey, these families aren’t only eager to travel, they’re ready to spend, with 70% indicating they want to go on a longer trip than usual after having saved up money for a trip.
+Recently, talk in their community around post-Coronavirus travel has been growing in intensity.
+“In the past two weeks, we've seen a flood of questions from people who are eager to start planning their summer holidays,” says Co-Founder Marianne Perez de Fransius.
+According to their latest community survey, these families are not only eager to travel, they’re ready to spend, with 70% indicating they want to go on a longer trip than usual after having saved up money for a trip.

-You can address this delicate balance by ensuring you indicate all hygiene-related measures you’ve taken on the Extranet.
-You may also want to have info on hand about local healthcare options for visitors, as 70% of those surveyed by Bébé Voyage say they’ll prioritize destinations with good healthcare infrastructure and high vaccination rates.
+You can address this delicate balance by ensuring you indicate all hygiene-related measures you’ve taken in the extranet.
+You may also want to have information on hand about local healthcare options for visitors, as 70% of those surveyed by Bébé Voyage say they will prioritise destinations with good healthcare infrastructure and high vaccination rates.

 How these parents use search

 “One thing that people in the community keep asking for and looking for are family-friendly filters when searching,” says Perez de Fransius.
-She notes it’s easy to tell when hotels are family-friendly because they’re typically standardized across a chain.
-“But where it gets into more gray territory is vacation rentals.”
-This preference is good news for both hotel and vacation rental partners on Booking.com, because our platform has a “family-friendly properties” filter and the app highlights “top picks for families” when they search."Families are still very conscious of price points, but they're looking for value for money as well.”
+She notes it’s easy to tell when hotels are family friendly because they’re typically standardised across a chain.
+“But where it gets into more grey territory is vacation rentals.”
+This preference is good news for both hotel and vacation rental partners on Booking.com, because our platform has a ‘family friendly properties’ filter and the app highlights ‘top picks for families’ when they search.

 Domestic travel continues to lead the way

-Caroline and Craig Makepeace have been traveling the world nomadically for 22 years, adding two daughters along the way.
-They document their enthusiastic adventures on the Y Travel blog, through their YouTube channel, and most recently with a family travel podcast.
+Caroline and Craig Makepeace have been travelling the world nomadically for 22 years, adding two daughters along the way.
+They document their enthusiastic adventures on the Y Travel blog, through their YouTube channel and most recently with a family travel podcast.